mihafil/academic/_pages/materials.md

       </tr>
     </table>

     <p>In these devices, tetraanthraporphyrin (TAP) sensitizers transfer triplet energy (TTET) to a single emitter species (rubrene).
 A mixture of sensitizers with different absorption maxima was used to broaden the overall excitation profile for upconversion.
 The optical properties of TAP enable upconversion across the 720–840 nm region.
-Broadband excitation in this range with simulated moderately concentrated sunlight (integral intensity ~ 50 mWcm<sup>-2</sup>) produced efficient upconversion emission (&gt;4% quantum yield).
-To address oxygen sensitivity, functioning UC devices were prepared and sealed under inert conditions using a specially designed liquid-matrix system that provides active protection against oxygen.
+Broadband excitation in this range with simulated moderately concentrated sunlight (integral intensity ~ 50 mWcm<sup>-2</sup>) produced efficient upconversion emission (&gt;4% quantum yield). </p>
+   <p> To address oxygen sensitivity, functioning UC devices were prepared and sealed under inert conditions using a specially designed liquid-matrix system that provides active protection against oxygen.
 Under these conditions, the devices operated stably for several months without noticeable performance degradation, even when placed under water.</p>

     <table width="600" border="0" cellpadding="5">
       <tr>